 Why choose these?

 - Ideal for drawers with hefty contents, such as silverware or tools.

 - Full-extension range allows the drawer to open fully for best access to contents in the back.
 Less-costly, 3⁄4 extensions open to expose all but the back fourth of the drawer.
 Installation is the same for each style.

 - Lubricated bearings make for the smoothest sliding action.

 - Typical ball-bearing slides sell for about $8 to $25 per pair.
 Additional features, such as self-closing mechanisms or higher weight ratings, increase this cost.

 Mount to the drawer first

 1. Begin by attaching the drawer-mount member.
-With the slide aligned flush to the drawer front and bottom edge, attach with a screw at the front in a vertical slot, photo right, and then add one at the rear.
+With the slide aligned flush to the drawer front and bottom edge, attach with a screw at the front in a vertical slot, photo below, and then add one at the rear.

 2. Repeat for the other side of the drawer; then separate the cabinet-mount portions of the slides.

 1. With the cabinet-mount member clipped into its front mounting bracket (about $1 apiece), seat the bracket's wrapped shoulder snugly against the back of the face frame for the correct offset, photo below.